FAQS

 How much concentrate feed is safe to feed in one meal?

-For example a 500kg horse should have a maximum of 2.5kg of food per meal.
+The horse’s stomach is very small in comparison to the rest of the digestive system.
+As a result, feeding large concentrate meals can increase the risk of problems such as colic.
+You should aim to feed no more than 1.9kg of concentrate per meal.
 Remember that this amount includes everything in the bucket; concentrate feed, chaff and sugar beet etc. In some cases the meal size may need to be even smaller for example horses and ponies with Cushing’s Syndrome (PPID) may require very small, regular meals.

 Are carrots safe to feed?